Owls and Hurricanes Meet up for 77th Time in History

 McCormack’s teams have always featured strong bullpens, including first-team All-Sun Belt Conference selections Austin Gomber (2013), Andy Mee (2010), Hugh Adams (2013, 2011) and R.J.
 Alvarez (2012).
 Starting pitchers Mike Gipson (2010), Paul Davis (2011) and Ryan Garton (2012) all were drafted after earning postseason all-conference honors.

-12 players have been selected in the Major League Baseball Draft during McCormack's seven seasons as head coach.
-A total of 88 FAU players that McCormack has recruited or coached at FAU have continued their professional baseball careers, including Gomber, who was selected in the 4th round of the 2014 MLB Draft by the St. Louis Cardinals.
+Twenty-four players have been selected in the Major League Baseball Draft during McCormack’s seven seasons as head coach.
+A total of 102 FAU players that McCormack has recruited or coached at FAU have continued their professional baseball careers, including Gomber, who was selected in the fourth round of the 2014 MLB Draft by the St. Louis Cardinals.
+Additionally, 21 of the 24 draftees were not drafted out of high school, continuing McCormack’s outstanding track record of developing players after they come to Boca Raton.

 McCormack was promoted to associate head coach in 1998, working with long-time FAU coach Kevin Cooney.
 Together, Cooney and McCormack won 658 games, appeared in seven NCAA regional tournaments, captured a regional championship in 2002 and advanced to the super regional that season.